How to Connect to Duke Energy's Grid North Carolina

 The diagram should also depict the metering arrangement required whether installed on the customer side of an existing meter ("net metering/billing") or directly connected to the grid through a new delivery point requiring a separate meter.
 Include equipment specification (product literature) information for the solar panels and inverter(s) that provide technical information and certification for the equipment to be installed with the application.

-The diagram should also depict the metering arrangement required whether installed on the customer side of an existing meter (net metering) or directly connected to the grid through a new delivery point requiring a separate meter (purchased power).
-For drawings of typical configurations depicting how a customer-owned generating facility should interconnect to the Duke Energy system for both Net Metering and Purchased Power rates, please refer to Residential One-Line Diagram Examples and Non-Residential One-Line Diagram Examples.
+The diagram should also depict the metering arrangement required whether installed on the customer side of an existing meter (net metering) or directly connected to the grid through a new delivery point requiring a separate meter.
+For drawings of recommended configurations depicting how a customer-owned generating facility should interconnect to the Duke Energy system for both Net-Metering and Purchased Power rates, please refer to these one-line diagrams.
+Please note that some diagrams are state-specific.

 The National Electric Code and Duke Energy require the installation of a manual load-break AC disconnect switch or safety switch installed between the Utility System and the interconnection Customer's equipment to be able to positively isolate the generation source from the grid when needed for emergency events, to perform maintenance, or assist in the restoration of service, etc. The switch must be able to provide a clear visible open point of disconnection, a clear visible indication of switch position, and have padlock provisions for locking the switch in the open position.